ayushnag/sophy/notebooks/sophy_ayush.md

 - Fronts are difficult to define as a fixed boundary which is why a more open clustering system seems more representitive

 ### RG Climatology to Southern Ocean Fronts
-- Member of my lab group has written code that converts [RG Climatology data](http://sio-argo.ucsd.edu/RG_Climatology.html) from Argo sensors into ocean front polygons
+- I have access to code that converts [RG Climatology data](http://sio-argo.ucsd.edu/RG_Climatology.html) from Argo sensors into ocean front polygons
 - The two options are:
 1) Rewrite all the code
    - Code is well documented but not efficient and contains lots of extra steps, hardcoded values, and not very modular